balena-io/balena-cli/doc/cli.markdown

 DOCKERIGNORE AND GITIGNORE FILES
 The balena CLI will use a '.dockerignore' file (if any) at the source directory in order to decide which source files to exclude from the "build context" sent to balenaCloud, Docker or balenaEngine.
+In a microservices / multicontainer application, the source directory is usually where the 'docker-compose.yml' file is located, and therefore the '.dockerignore' file should be located alongside the 'docker-compose.yml' file.
+Matching patterns may be prefixed with the service's directory name (relative to the source directory) in order to apply to that service only (e.g. 'service1/node_modules').

-Previous balena CLI releases (before v12.0.0) also took '.gitignore' files into account, but this is no longer the case.
-This allows files to be used for an image build even if they are listed in '.gitignore'.
+Previous balena CLI releases (before v12.0.0) also took '.gitignore' files into account.
+This behavior is deprecated, but may still be enabled with the --gitignore (-g) option if compatibility is required.
+This option will be removed in the CLI's next major version release (v13).

-A few "hardcoded" dockerignore patterns are also used and "merged" (in memory) with the patterns found in the '.dockerignore' file (if any), in the following
+When --gitignore (-g) is NOT provided (i.e. when not in v11 compatibility mode), a few "hardcoded" dockerignore patterns are also used and "merged" (in memory) with the patterns found in the '.dockerignore' file (if any), in the following
 order: